-Turkey arrests 13 journalists after mass official firings
+Protests after Turkey detains 13 journalists

 On Tuesday, authorities detained the two elected mayors of the predominantly Kurdish southeastern city of Diyarbakir, also over alleged PKK "terror links."

-FSeparately, a court in the mainly Kurdish southeastern city of Diyarbakir arrested the two elected mayors of the city on alleged terror charges.
-According to the state's official news agency, Co-Mayors Gultan Kisanak and Firat Anli were being investigated for ties to Kurdish groups that Turkey considers terrorists.
+Separately, a court in the mainly Kurdish southeastern city of Diyarbakir arrested the two elected mayors of the city on alleged terror charges.
+According to the state's official news agency, co-mayors Gultan Kisanak and Firat Anli were being investigated for ties to Kurdish groups that Turkey considers terrorists.

-In September, the government appointed trustees to more than 2 dozens municipality in mainly Kurdish cities replacing their elected mayors.
+In September, the government appointed trustees to more than two dozen municipalities in mainly Kurdish cities, replacing their elected mayors.

-There have been calls in parts of Istanbul to protest the move to close the Kurdish media outlets and the detention of the mayors.

 Rising tensions sparks US travel warning